ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 calling it "too complex" or "not my place" is a way of gaslighting the fan who is simply asking for a moral stance.
 It frames the fan as "irrational" or "demanding," when the fan is actually just holding the artist to a basic human standard of empathy, as usually the life of the fan is not only not the same of the artists but it diverges a lot; with many fans, like, borrowing money and spending whole salaries and savings in buying a ticket for a concert of that 'artist'.

 this is unilateral.
 The celebrity claims the perks of being a leader (fame, adoration, influence) but sheds the responsibilities of being a leader (accountability, moral guidance, using a platform for good) whenever it becomes inconvenient.

+the wake-up call is the "de-idolization".
+When a fan realizes that the "perfection" in the music video is a manufactured shield designed to keep the audience pacified and distracted, the experience of the art itself changes.
+It is no longer "an eargasm"; it starts to feel like a hollow anesthetic.

+this is a powerful moment of autonomy as the person is essentially realizing:
+I am giving you my attention, which is real.
+You are giving me content, which is synthetic.
+If we do not share the same fundamental value for human life, the bridge between us is broken.